 Exercise normal safety precautions in Singapore.
 Use common sense.
 Look out for suspicious behaviour.
 Monitor the news and other sources for changes to local travelling conditions.

 - Your passport must be valid for at least six months, even if you're transiting.
-If it doesn't, you might be refused entry to or exit from Singapore.
+If it isn't you might be refused entry or exit.
 See

 Entry and exit.